 Carbs seem nowadays to be as devil-like as fats were back in the golden ages of bodybuilding and colorful aerobics clothing.
 Many diseases such as prevalent diabetes, obesity, and sugar addiction seem to relate to carbohydrates.
-Moreover, it is true that we nowadays consume way too much sugar and carbohydrates within our Western Diet.
-Many foods have added sugar and lots of calories within them.
+Moreover, nowadays, we consume way too much sugar and carbohydrates within our Western Diet.
+Many foods have added sugar and lots of calories within them because it is an easy way to manipulate our human food centres to crave more of the food we’re eating – that’s why even things as pizza or bagels will have added sugar.

 But is this a reason to damn them entirely?

 I don’t think so.
-In this guide we’re digging deep into carbohydrates as a substance, how your body uses them, to which common diseases these are related and if the best answer is us all going Keto.
+I rather think it is about context, the context of carbohydrates you individually use.
+And saying carbs cause diabetes and the plethora of other metabolic diseases is too simple.
+They contribute for sure in the evolutionary inconsistent amounts nowadays – but there is more to this story.
+In this guide we’re digging deep into carbohydrates as a substance, how your body uses them, where our ancestors would’ve encountered carbs, to which common diseases they are related and if the best answer is us all going Keto.
+Let’s embark on this bumpy ride!

 Carbohydrates are molecules with a particular atomic makeup ratio.1 Commonly they’re also known as sugars, carbs, or saccharides.
 We win energy from them by transforming it chemically into glucose which is used by all organisms to produce energy.
-Glycolysis is an ancient cycle to win energy.
+Glycolysis is an ancient cycle to win energy out of those.

 Each gram of Carbohydrates provides your body with 4kcal.